Butterfly theorem: Proof

-Thus, M is the midpoint of XY.
+Thus, M is the midpoint of X̅Y̅.

 Other proofs exist, including one using projective geometry.

 History

 Proving the butterfly theorem was posed as a problem by William Wallace in The Gentleman's Mathematical Companion (1803).
 Three solutions were published in 1804, and in 1805 Sir William Herschel posed the question again in a letter to Wallace.
 Reverend Thomas Scurr asked the same question again in 1814 in the Gentleman's Diary or Mathematical Repository.